-R elated Requirement S 13 semester hours
+R Related Requirements 10 r hours

-COMN 204 Presentational Speaking in Organization S 3

-ENGL 205 Business and Professional Writing 3
+INTD 205 Business Communications 3

-MATH 213 Applied Calculus I (OR MATH 221 Calcu lus I) 4
+MATH 213 Applied Calculus I (OR MATH 221 Calculus I) 4

 PHIL 237 Ethics and Management 3

 - A minimum of 50% of all required ACCT, ECON and MGMT courses, of which a minimum of 15 credit hours of 300-level MGMT classes, must be taken at Geneseo. - Enrollment in 300-level School of Business courses is restricted to junior and senior majors and minors in School of Business programs.